Quick Links

 Year 2

-We are incredibly fortunate to have lessons taught by our specialist teachers (AM sports) in PE and Mrs Hancock for Music in the studio.
-We will also receive specialist gymnastics teaching from Mr David Wood on a Thursday (2G in Autumn 1 and 2C in Autumn 2).
+We are incredibly fortunate to have lessons taught by our specialist teachers (AM sports) in PE which has now changed from a Monday to a Friday and Mrs Hancock for Music in the music room.
+We will also receive specialist gymnastics teaching from Mr David Wood on a Thursday (2V in Spring 1 and 2C in Spring 2).

-We look forward to working with you to support the children with their reading development.
-In guided reading we will share weekly home tasks in your child’s pupil handbook.
-Please sign at the back of the Pupil Handbook to show your children have completed their tasks.
+We always look forward to working with you in supporting your children with their reading development.
+Please encourage your child to read 3 times a week for at least 20 minutes and practice their spellings regularly.
+When tasks have been completed, please at the bottom of the Pupil Handbook page to show your children have completed them.
 These will be checked by your child’s teacher every week.
 Weekly spellings will also be shared in these handbooks.
-Please encourage your child to read 3 times a week for at least 20 minutes and practise their spellings regularly.

-Thank you to all parents and carers for your ongoing support to your teachers and your children.
+Thank you to all parents and carers for your ongoing support.
 If you have any questions or queries please do not hesitate to email our Year 2 address.
 Teachers will check their emails before school starts (no later than 8:20am) and after school finishes at 3.20pm.
 If you have an urgent request, please telephone the school office as we cannot guarantee picking up messages throughout the school day.

 The Year 2 team.